flekschas/regl-scatterplot/paper.md

 There are several related JavaScript packages for rendering scatter plots on the web.
-General-purpose visualization libraries like `d3` [@bostock2011d3] or `vega-lite` [@satyanarayan2016vegalite] are broadly useful, but they cannot render datasets with millions of data points due to their reliance on SVG.
+General-purpose visualization libraries like `d3` [@bostock2011d3] or `vega-lite` [@satyanarayan2016vegalite] are broadly useful, but are not well suited to render datasets with millions of data points due to the reliance on a Document Object Model (in the case of `d3`) and limited support for GPU-based rendering.
 Like `regl-scatterplot`, `CandyGraph` [@candygraph] overcomes this limitation by using WebGL for the rendering.
-However, being a general-purpose plotting library means that it does not offer critical features for exploring scatter plots interactively like pan-and-zoom, lasso selections, etc. The visualization charting library `plotly.js` [@plotlyjs] has support for WebGL rendering and offers interactive pan-or-zoom and lasso selection, but is lacking other features like animated transitions, dynamic point opacity, or synchronization of multiple scatter plot instances.
+However, being a general-purpose plotting library means that `CandyGraph` does not offer critical features for exploring scatter plots interactively like pan-and-zoom, lasso selections, etc.
+The visualization charting library `plotly.js` [@plotlyjs] has support for WebGL rendering and offers interactive pan-or-zoom and lasso selection, but is lacking other features like animated transitions, dynamic point opacity, or synchronization of multiple scatter plot instances.
 Similarly, the bespoke `regl-scatter2d` [@reglscatter2d] library offers scalable WebGL-based rendering of scatter plots and allows customizing the point shape.
 However, it does not support data-driven visual encodings or interactive point selections.
 Finally, `deepscatter` [@deepscatter] is another scalable scatter plot library that offers data-driven visual encodings.
 Its reliance on tile-based data enables even greater scalability compared to `regl-scatterplot` but at the expense of having to preprocess data.
 Also, as of today, the library is lacking support for lasso selections or the ability to synchronize multiple scatter plot instances.

 In the future, we plan to add built-in support for streaming tiled Apache Arrow files in `regl-scatterplot` to further improve the performance.
 We also plan to